kdeldycke/awesome-iam/README.md

 * [An Illustrated Guide to OAuth and OpenID Connect](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) - Explain how these standards work using simplified illustrations.
 * [OAuth 2 Simplified](https://aaronparecki.com/oauth-2-simplified/) - A reference article describing the protocol in simplified format to help developers and service providers implement it.
+* [Open-Sourcing BuzzFeed’s SSO Experience](https://increment.com/security/open-sourcing-buzzfeeds-single-sign-on-process/) - OAuth2-friendly adaptation of the Central Authentication Service (CAS) protocol.
+You'll find there good OAuth user flow diagrams.
 * [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.
+* [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - `They did this to provide message-level integrity.
+OAuth 2 switched to Transport-level confidentiality/Integrity.` (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).
 * [Hydra](https://gethydra.sh) - Open-source OIDC & OAuth2 Server.
 * [Cierge](https://pwdless.github.io/Cierge-Website/) - Open-source authentication server (OIDC) that handles user signup, login, profiles, management, and more.
 * [Keycloak](https://www.keycloak.org) - Open-source Identity and Access Management.
 Supports OIDC, OAuth 2
 and SAML 2, LDAP and AD directories, password policies.
-* [Open-Sourcing BuzzFeed’s SSO Experience](https://increment.com/security/open-sourcing-buzzfeeds-single-sign-on-process/) - OAuth2-friendly adaptation of the Central Authentication Service (CAS) protocol.
-You'll find there good OAuth user flow diagrams.

 ## SAML